bennettlindberg/bennettlindberg/README.md

 ## 👋 Hello!

-I'm Bennett Lindberg, a Computer Science student at Northwestern University's McCormick School of Engineering.
-I am skilled at full-stack web development and am interested in Programming Languages research.
+I'm Bennett Lindberg, a Computer Science major at Northwestern University's McCormick School of Engineering.
+I am skilled at full-stack software development and am also interested in Programming Languages research.
 You can find out more about me on my website!

 ***Website: [bennettlindberg.com](https://bennettlindberg.com)***